 Canthoplasty is as aesthetic or functional procedure to reconstruct or reshape the lateral canthus (outer corner of the eye).
 This oculoplastic surgery should only be performed by surgeons with significant experience with oculoplastic surgery.
 If performed incorrectly the results can be disastrous.
 “Canthopexy” is different than canthoplasty.
 Canthopexy merely reinforces the canthus without cutting; thereby it does not alter the horizontal length of the eyelid and it does not alter the position of canthus.

 What Is Canthoplasty Surgery?

 Before (left) Middle age woman with multiple prior eyelid surgeries and blepharoplasty, resulting in right lateral canthal angle distortion and lowering, unnatural right lower eyelid contour, and droopy upper eyelid.
-After (right) 2 months after revisional eyelid surgery, right canthoplasty, right lower eyelid retraction surgery (internal, with midface lift, without graft) and lower eyelid contour surgery.
+After (right) 2 months after revisional eyelid treatment, right canthoplasty, right lower eyelid retraction surgery (internal, with midface lift, without graft) and bottom eye crease contour surgery.
 Fat injection in upper eyelids.

 18 year old young man, with congenital droopy lower eyelids with negative canthal tilt and droopy upper eyelids (ptosis), looking sad and tired, underwent lower eyelid retraction surgery with canthoplasty and scarless droopy upper eyelid ptosis surgery.
 Before and 3 months after eye plastic surgery photos are shown.